xzz17/AZ-NAS-/example_implementation_on_mobilenet/README.md

 # 🔍 Advanced AZ-NAS for MobileNet(example) on CIFAR-10

 This project implements **Zero-Cost Neural Architecture Search (NAS)** using AZ-NAS ranking to discover efficient MobileNet architectures on the CIFAR-10 dataset.
 It includes both lightweight proxy-based search and optional real training-based evaluation.
+# 📂 Note on This Repository Structure

+    # ⚠️ Disclaimer: This folder serves only as an example implementation of the proposed AZ-NAS method applied to the MobileNet search space on CIFAR-10.
+    It is not the main implementation used for running comprehensive experiments across multiple models and search spaces.
+    For the full pipeline and generalizable NAS framework, please refer to the main file directory.

 ---